urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-**get_environment_variable**(3) gets the **value** of the environment variable **name**.
+**get_environment_variable**(3) retrieves the **value** of the environment variable **name**.

 Note that **get_environment_variable**(3) need not be thread-safe.
 It is the responsibility of the user to ensure that the environment is not being updated concurrently.

-If running in parallel be aware
-It is processor dependent whether an environment variable that exists on an image also exists on another image, and if it does exist on both images whether the values are the same or different.
+When running in parallel be aware it is processor dependent whether an environment variable that exists on an image also exists on another image, and if it does exist on both images whether the values are the same or different.

 ### **Options**